cran/lmvar/README.md

 require(lmvar)
 #> Loading required package: lmvar

 # Create the model matrix.
+Do not include an intercept term: it will be added by 'lmvar'
+X = model.matrix( ~ Bwt - 1, cats)

-Use the same matrix for the expected values and the standard deviations.
+# Perform the fit.
+Use the same matrix for the expected values and the standard deviations
-X = matrix( cats$Bwt, ncol = 1)
-colnames(X) = "Bwt"

-# Perform the fit
 fit = lmvar( cats$Hwt, X, X)

 # Print a summary of the fit